 “It was right terrible,” Fisk confirmed.
 “So frightful no-one could stay on his feet anymore!”

-“I don’t know about that,” Krieger said angrily with a shake of his head.
-“But it was a monster of a fellow.
+“I don’t know,” Krieger shook his head angrily.
+“A monster.
 So terrible you could soil yourself.
-Many people did.
-In any case, everyone fell to the ground where they stood.
-And then the creature made a sign on the gates.
+And many people did.
+In any case, everyone fell to the ground.
+They fell where they stood.
+The monster made a sign on the gates.
 It’s still there.
-At that point it began shouting something.
+And then the monster shouted something.
 I didn’t understand a word.”

 “It said the gates were sealed,” Ark once more raised his voice.
 “It said it in Frisian and in the temple tongue.”

-“Will you shut up, smart ass!”
+“Will you shut up or won’t you, smart ass!”
 Krieger roared.
 “If only you were as eager to fight!
-Talking’s easy.”
+Everyone can use his tongue.”

 “Calm down!”
 Thorn raised his voice.
-“The last thing we now need is to fight each other… Talking or no talking, each one of us will prove his courage, do not doubt that.
+“The last thing we now need is to fight each other… Each one of us will prove his courage, do not doubt that.
 And the tongue has nothing to do with it.
 But why Frisian and temple tongue?”

 “I don’t know” Ark responded with a drooping head.
 “I know those languages.
 As to why… Temple tongue is only used for singing hymns.
 Although some say it’s used for magic too.”